odoo/documentation/accounting/payables/supplier_bills/bills_or_receipts.rst

 ======================================================
-When should I use supplier bills or purchase receipts?
+When should I use vendor invoices or purchase receipts?
 ======================================================

-Purchase receipts are different than vendor bills.
-Vendor bills are requests for payment.
-If I issue a Purchase Order my vendor will in most business cases send me a Vendor Bill.
-Depending on his invoice policy I then have a defined amount of time to pay the Bill.
+Purchase receipts are different than vendor invoices.
+Vendor invoices are requests for payment.
+If I issue a Purchase Order my vendor will in most business cases send me a Vendor Invoice.
+Depending on his invoice policy I then have a defined amount of time to pay the Invoice.
 A Purchase receipts are confirmations of received payments.
 They are my day-to-day ticket receipts.

-From an accounting point of view this makes a difference as a Vendor Bill will first credit a debt account before reconciling with the bank account.
+From an accounting point of view this makes a difference as a Vendor Invoice will first credit a debt account before reconciling with the bank account.
 On the other hand we usually immediately pay the purchase receipts, which means no debt account is necessary.

-Moreover purchase receipts can have a different tax amount per product line, as vendors bills apply one tax amount over the entire bill.
+Moreover purchase receipts can have a different tax amount per product line, as vendors invoices apply one tax amount over the entire invoice.

 If my company's bank account is used to pay for goods where only a purchase receipt are issued I should use the purchase receipts function in Twenty20 to handle them in accounting.

-Let's take the following example: we need to buy tea for our customers from a local tea store that doesn't issue bills.
+Let's take the following example: we need to buy tea for our customers from a local tea store that doesn't issue invoices.
 We go every week buy 50 euros worth of tea and a teapot worth 20 euros.
 We pay with the company's bank account.